Komagata Maru incident: India

-A tripartite agreement was signed between the Kolkata Port Trust, Union Ministry of Culture and the Komagata Maru Trust for the construction of a G+2 building behind the existing memorial.
+A tripartite agreement was signed between the Kolkata Port Trust, Union Ministry of Culture and the Komagata Maru Trust for the construction of a G+2 (three storey) building behind the existing memorial.
 The building will house an administrative office and library in the ground floor, a museum in the first floor and auditorium in the second.
 The total cost of the construction will amount to 24 million Indian rupees (INR).

 In 2014 government of India issued two special coins, INR 5 and INR 100, to mark the centenary of the Komagata Maru incident.
+A 2025 movie Guru Nanak Jahaz was made on incidents of Komagata Maru.

 Canada

 A plaque commemorating the 75th anniversary of the departure of Komagata Maru was placed in the Sikh gurdwara (temple) in Vancouver on July 23, 1989.

-A plaque for the 75th anniversary also lies in Portal Park, at 1099 West Hastings Street, Vancouver.
+Also, a plaque for the 75th anniversary lies in Portal Park, at 1099 West Hastings Street, Vancouver.
+The 80th anniversary of the arrival of Komagata Maru is commemorated by a plaque placed in Vancouver Harbour in 1994.

-A plaque commemorating the 80th anniversary of the arrival of Komagata Maru was placed in Vancouver harbour in 1994.
+The first phase of the Komagata Maru Museum was opened in June 2012 at the Khalsa Diwan Society Vancouver Ross Street Temple.
 A monument in remembrance of the Komagata Maru incident was unveiled on July 23, 2012.
 It is located near the steps of the seawall that lead up to the Vancouver Convention Centre West Building in Coal Harbour.
 A stamp commemorating the 100th anniversary of the arrival of Komagata Maru was released by Canada Post on May 1, 2014.

-The first phase of the Komagata Maru Museum was opened in June 2012 at the Khalsa Diwan Society Vancouver Ross Street Temple.

-Raj Singh Toor, spokesperson and vice-president of the Descendants of the Komagata Maru Society worked to bring about commemorations to the legacy of the Komagata Maru.
+Raj Singh Toor, spokesperson and vice-president of the Descendants of the Komagata Maru Society has worked to bring about commemorations to the legacy of the Komagata Maru.
 Toor is a grandson of Baba Puran Singh Janetpura, one of the passengers on the Komagata Maru.
 After Toor spoke to Surrey, British Columbia city council, part of 75A Avenue in Surrey was renamed Komagata Maru Way on July 31, 2019.
 As well, a heritage storyboard titled "Remembering the Komagata Maru" was installed at R. A. Nicholson Park in Surrey on September 17, 2020.
 On December 23, 2020, as a result of Toor's presentations to Delta city council, a storyboard commemorating the Komagata Maru was installed in the North Delta Social Heart Plaza.

+On October 4, 2022, an interpretive plaque for the Komagata Maru Perimeter Trail and Dock was unveiled in New Westminster, BC, after Toor requested New Westminster name a civic asset in memory of the Komagata Maru.
+One month later, on November 9, 2022, Port Moody, BC, unveiled a new heritage storyboard at Rocky Point Park recalling the plight of the Komagata Maru, after Toor's 2021 presentation to Port Moody City Council.
+Richmond, BC, installed on July 12, 2023, two Komagata Maru commemorative signs in King George Park following Toor's 2019 request that the city acknowledge the journey of the Komagata Maru.